tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* fixing issues detected by repository checker
+* fixing issue on main

 ### 7.0.3 (2026-05-30)
 * dependabot updates